Leverage

 What is leverage?

-Leverage is a term that refers to the ability to trade financial instruments with borrowed funds.
+Leverage is a term that refers to the trading of financial instruments with borrowed funds.
 In the trading world, leverage is a crucial tool that allows traders to maximize potential profits while minimizing the capital required to enter a position.
 Essentially, leverage allows traders to control larger positions with smaller amounts of capital.

 It’s important to note that while leverage can increase potential profits, it also increases potential losses.
 This is because traders borrow funds to enter a position, and any losses incurred will be magnified by the leverage used.
 As such, it’s crucial for traders to use leverage